nobnobz/Omni-Template-Bot-Bid-Raiser/README.md

 ---

+### My catalogs are empty
+Make sure you have added your MDBList API key in AIOMetadata.
+Sometimes the catalogs need a few hours to fully load.

+---

+### Watchlist (Trakt Integration)
+The Watchlist poster and group are **disabled by default**, because they require your personal Trakt watchlist.

+To enable:

+1. In **Omni → Settings → Trakt → My Lists**
+   - Connect your Trakt account.
+   - Add your **Watchlist** as a catalog.

+2. Go to **Settings → Groups → Watchlist**
+   - Add your newly created Trakt Watchlist catalog to the group.

+3. Go to **Discover**
+   - Activate the **Watchlist** group.

+Once configured, the Watchlist poster and catalog will work as intended.

+---

 ### Customize (or disable) regex tag colors
 You can change tag styling (including **colors**) or disable specific tags here: